Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/NPC's/Mozelin Brown.md

 Madame **Mozelin Brown** is a [[Dwarf|Dwarven]] Circus proprietor traveling through the [[Bloeming Isles]] with her circus, [[Mozelin Brown's Bazaar]].
 As an NPC, she is played by [[Alex]].
 # Description
 ## Appearance
-Description of appearance.
+> TODO: Description of appearance.
 ## Personality
-Description of personality.
+> TODO: Description of personality.
 # Biography
-What happened to them relevant to the story.
+> TODO: What happened to them relevant to the story.
 # Relationships
-## Party
-> TODO
+> TODO:
 # Character information
 ## Notable items
 - List of items